ineffably/moxijs/packages/moxijs-examples/README.md

 ## What's in here

 ### 01 - Basic Sprite
 The absolute basics.
-Displays a single sprite using MOXI.
+Displays a single sprite using MOXIJS.
 If you're new, start here.

 ### 02 - Rotating Sprite
 Sprite rotation with a label showing the current angle.
 Demonstrates continuous animation and text rendering.

 ### 03 - PIXI.js Only
-Pure PixiJS example without MOXI - rotating bunny grid.
-Shows the difference between vanilla PixiJS and MOXI.
+Pure PixiJS example without MOXIJS - rotating bunny grid.
+Shows the difference between vanilla PixiJS and MOXIJS.

 ### 04 - Animated Character
 Sprite animation with camera following.
 Uses sprite sheets and frame sequences from the Sproutlands pack.